-Prior to May 2015, the City met the majority of its 533 unit lower income RHNA target through vacant and underutilized sites in the BECSP, which was adopted in 2010.
-When a BECSP amendment was adopted in May 2015, the residential development cap was reduced and standards were changed that affected the City's ability to continue to count the vacant and underutilized BECSP sites that were identified in the adopted Housing Element toward the City's lower income RHNA.
+Prior to May 2015, the City met the majority of its 533 unit lower income RHNA target through vacant and underutilized sites in the BECSP.
+When a BECSP amendment was adopted in May 2015, the residential development cap was reduced and standards were changed that affected the City's ability to continue to count the vacant and underutilized BECSP sites that were identified in the adopted

+Housing Element toward the City's lower income RHNA.
 Consequently, HCD sent a letter to the City finding that the Housing Element was out of compliance with state housing element law and rescinded the City's Housing Element certification.
-The City is interested in pursuing an HCD certified housing element for the purpose of being eligible for SB 2 Funds.